issaceee/isaac-vault/Readings/Texts/Paper 3/Gaskell, North and South..md

 		- I think gaskell sets up a little bit of foreshadowing in highlighting first the father's struggle with the church and their one singular ideology, and this sets the precursor/context for the entire story and sturggle
 		- There's also a lot of references/allusions within the story itself, i think it is an attempt to lend credibility to certain perspectives and truths, yet at the same time there is always other allusions to various other truths that call into question other truths

+1) Mr. Thornton's visit to the Hale's in Chapter 10; (2) Margaret's early scenes with the Higgins's in Chapters 8, 11, and 13; (2) the strike in Chapter 22; (3) the scene where Margaret sees off Frederick on the train (and then Leonard dies and Margaret lies) in Chapters 32-34 and afterwards; (4) Margaret and Thornton's happy ending in Chapters 51 and 52.

+**QUESTIONS**
+-   What is the problem with industrialization, according to Gaskell?
+How is it represented in the novel?
+What does Margaret learn from her relationship with the Higgins's?
+What values are associated with the "north" of England and the "south"?
+How does the novel reconcile these conflicting values?
+- How does the novel coordinate its romance plot with its social commentary?
+Why does Margaret reject Thornton at first?
+Why does she come around to him later?
+- What is the significance of the strike scene in Chapter 22?
+What does it suggest about the problems of industrial society?
+Is the book in favor of the union or against it?
+- The book is preoccupied with matters of conscience: Mr. Hale leaves the church for this reason; Frederick’s mutiny is cast in these terms too.
+Why is the novel so interested in conscience?
+-  The Train Station scene (weirdly?) receives a lot of attention in the novel — perhaps more than any other scene.
+Why?
+Did Frederick murder Leonard?

 # Key Points

 ## Vol 1